kleinlab-yale/kleinlab-yale.github.io/negcoop/README.md

 - weak or negatively cooperative dimerization can create lower-amplitude, longer-lived signaling at low receptor abundance
 - the same weak dimerization step can be titrated at higher receptor abundance, converting the response into a stronger transient
 - stronger non-cooperative or positive-cooperative dimerization produces more burst-like signaling and stronger receptor loss from the surface
+- ligand is treated as limiting, with a fixed 1 minute pulse starting at time zero

 The current curve tuning is intentionally shape-first: